 No text before or after the JSON.

 When to use: when your code / pipeline will parse the response programmatically.
-The model is great at generating JSON, CSV, or XML.
+JSON, CSV, XML — the model is capable of generating them.

 [Role] You are an experienced sales analyst with a focus on B2B SaaS.